WRU boss Phillips apologises but wants to stay

 "We'll never be complacent in this area and expectations change all the time and we want and will create a safe environment for all employees, particularly females.

-"We employed Nigel Walker (WRU performance director) and now he has completely changed a lot of the culture that exists, certainly in the women's game as many experienced in the past."
+"We employed Nigel Walker [WRU performance director] and now he has completely changed a lot of the culture that exists, certainly in the women's game as many experienced in the past."

+If you have been affected by any of the issues in this story, the BBC Action Line has links to organisations which can offer support and advice.

+- BBC Wales Investigates, Welsh Rugby under the Spotlight, catch on BBC iPlayer